Graduate Student Classifications

 - has a maximum of 21 credits per semester, unless the student obtains permission from the Interim Dean of the Graduate School and Continuing Studies.

 Students in programs that do not have summer course requirements, do not need to enroll for classes during the summer.
 Students enrolled for their final semester of coursework may enroll for fewer than nine credits and remain classified as full-time if they are completing remaining degree requirements.
-Certain other exceptions may be made by the Dean of the Graduate School and Continuing Studies at the request of the appropriate department chair and associate dean.
+Certain other exceptions may be made by the Dean of the Graduate School at the request of the appropriate department chair.

 Part-Time Graduate Student